 If you prefer not to use ground beef in your Pressure Cooker Drive Thru Tacos, try this recipe using ground turkey or ground chicken.
 Ground Bison and other ground meat will also work.

-My Pressure Cooker Salsa Lime Chicken with Cilantro Lime Rice, is another Mexian-ish dish you might enjoy and will accompany these Tacos nicely!
+My Pressure Cooker Salsa Lime Chicken with Cilantro Lime Rice, is another Mexican-ish dish you might enjoy and will accompany these Tacos nicely!
+Another delicious Mexican-ish dish are my Pressure Cooker Chicken Enchiladas.
+They are super easy to make and perfect for a Mexican themed night.

 Mix together all of the seasonings in a little bowl and set it aside.
 The seasoning mixture will be added right before Pressure Cooking.